-- A Scenario Analysis evaluating development pathways which range from 'business-as-usual' to options incorporating 'green port' considerations.
-This analysis builds on this Situation Assessment providing further context and backdrop for greener port operations and development in the WIO region. - A Toolkit on Green Ports, comprising practical management and operational tools aimed at supporting port operators in the WIO region towards achieving sustainable port development in WIO region in the future - Policy Brief, capturing proposed recommendations for future sustainable port development in the WIO region.
+- A Scenario Analysis evaluating generic development pathways which range from 'doing-nothing' to options incorporating 'sustainable port' considerations, drawing on information in the Situation Assessment providing context and backdrop for more sustainable port development in the WIO region. - A Toolkit for Sustainable Port Development in a Blue Economy, comprising practical management and operational tools aimed at port developers and operators in the WIO region towards advancing sustainable port planning and operations aligned with applicable international best practice. - A Policy Brief, capturing proposed recommendations for future sustainable port development in a blue economy in the WIO region.